Slykuiper/slykuiper.github.io/_posts/2018-12-16-the-glitch-mob-how-could-this-be-wrong-marc-statz-remix.md

 <div class="vid" > <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/nZP8zXx-qTw?controls=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe></div>

 This was a quickie but very fun to make.
-There's no post production/color correction/effects done in AE unlike the [previous video](https://slykuiper.com/alkat-never-good-enough/) where most of the visuals came from composition.
+There's no post production/color correction/effects done in AE unlike the [previous video](https://slykuiper.com/alkat-never-good-enough/) where most of the visuals came from compositing.
 Rendering was fairly fast because of the low poly cel shaded visuals, at most a frame took 28 seconds but averaged around 8 seconds per frame.
 From start to finish this scene was made in 2 days, but the total project expands to about a week from playing around with various ideas for visuals before landing on this.
 I plan on creating visuals for several of Marc's songs, as well as a few other artists I know.

 ---